-Restoring deleted objects in Active Directory.
+Restoring deleted objects in Active Directory

 If an object in your Active Directory (AD) environment has been deleted and you need to recover it, Microsoft provides a few different ways to do that.
-This guide will explain the steps needed to restore deleted AD objects with all their attributes intact.
+This guide will explain the necessary steps to restore deleted AD objects with all their attributes intact.

-Native tools to restore deleted objects.
+Native tools to restore deleted objects

 In AD, you can use the following tools to restore deleted objects: